-It is stressed that the above impacts are generally localised and may or may not have a significant proportional increase of impact on the World Heritage Areas of the Great Barrier Reef Marine Park.
-However this is largely dependent on the success or otherwise of the mitigation methods set in place, and while the impact from the TOT Development alone may be considered only of local importance the instigation and installation of mitigation options specifically designed to reduce the impact of unnecessary adverse impacts on the surrounding areas are still appropriate.
-The primary impacts specific to the GBRWHA are described in more detail in the following sections.
+It is stressed that the above impacts are generally localised and may or may not have a significant impact on the World Heritage Areas of the Great Barrier Reef Marine Park.
+However this is largely dependent on the success or otherwise of the mitigation methods set in place, and while the impact may be considered only of local importance this should not be considered licence to avoid the instigation and installation of mitigation options specifically designed to reduce the impact of unnecessary adverse impacts on the surrounding areas.

-6.3.1 Dredging
+6.1.1 Dredging

-Dredging is expected to occur at the northwestern opening of the TOT Development site.
 Dredging activities affect water quality (e.g. turbidity), and if contaminated sediments are disturbed and transported, dredging activities will also affect sediment quality.
 Declines in both sediment and water quality are likely to have their greatest negative effect on seagrass beds (e.g. contamination, macroalgal growth, smothering, shading), benthic invertebrates (e.g. contamination) and coral reefs (e.g. light attenuation, sediment deposition, pollution).
-Declines in the quality and health of seagrasses, benthic invertebrates and corals will have flow-on effects on all dependent species, such as Green turtles, Dugongs and commercially important fish species.
+Declines in the quality and health of seagrasses, benthic invertebrates and corals will have flow-on effects on all dependent species, such as Green Turtles, Dugongs and commercially important fish species.